TedHusted/awake/awake.md/awake.md

 Selene: Grab your weapons, Rangers.
 We have a colony to liberate!

-*** (3)

-The hexagonal vessel descended toward Earth, its outer shell glowing with friction-induced plasma.

-Inside, the pilot monitored their entry path, the Antarctic landing site already mapped out.
-Everything was going according to plan—until it wasn’t.

-A sharp warning klaxon blared across the cockpit.

-Idisi: Guidance failure detected!
-Reentry angle shifting—impact trajectory unstable!”

-The pod had entered too shallow.
-Instead of smoothly slowing, it skipped off the atmosphere, throwing the internal systems into chaos.
-Thrusters fired to correct, but the course was already compromised.

-“Brace for extreme G-forces!” the commander shouted.

-The pilot was pinned to his seat as the vessel hurtled downward, no longer in a controlled descent.
-The plasma glow thickened, but a structural failure alert flashed on the console—part of the heat shield had cracked, unable to handle the strain of a second atmospheric entry attempt.

-Then came the shockwave.

-A corner of the hexagon’s hull peeled away, exposing interior compartments to the superheated atmosphere.
-The vessel spun violently, forcing the automated systems into emergency override.
-One thruster, still functional, fired at full power, attempting to stabilize the fall.

-Below, the frigid Antarctic Ocean loomed, the darkness broken only by floating icebergs.

 ***

+Othala fades into the starscape as the Elysium leaves the Zeta Reticuli system.

+The hexogonical ship is thick with spare fuel tanks needed to power it across deep space.
+The ship decouples empty tanks along the way, lightening the load.

+At a velocity of one-half the speed of light, the voyage will take slightly less than seventy Terran years.
+Even with a thousand year life span, statistically, some Vanir will ascend before seeing Terra.
+Actuarial science is unforgiving.

+A fully-stocked medical bay provides hospital-grade health and reproductive care.
+The bay can replace any passenger that does not survive the voyage with another clone.
+New offspring are raised by relatives or another worthy couple.

+Elara and Venn do not have relatives on board.
+They did registered as a couple interesting in raising offspring.

+From the crowded observation deck, Venn whispers, “A new life for a new world.”

+***

+ Emergency lights glowing overhead, Phoebe and Oceanus hurry through the maintenance tunnel.

+Oceanus leads the way, keeping a tight grip on plasma rifle.
+He scans each turn for hostiles.
+Phoebe follows.
+She mimics his movements best she can.
+Phoebe has never been in live combat.
+The look on her face is one of pure resolve.

+Reaching an intersection, the tunnel widens into a chamber.
+Oceanus peers around the corner.
+He pulls back, motioning for silence.

+Two Omnibot sentinels stand motionless.
+They stand on either side of the entryway to the Central Control power system.
+The bots present in humanoid form — tall, sinewy figures of shifting metallic nanites.
+Arms elongated into jagged blades.
+Faces are blank slates, save for two pulsing red sensor lights.
+Worse still, the bots had sealed the bulkhead — blocking access to the power system.

+Phoebe gestures overhead to a maintenance duct.
+It is a narrow crawlspace, only wide enough for one person at a time.
+She points to herself.

+Oceanus shakes his head.
+He signs, “I go first.”

+She doesn’t argue.
+As he hoists himself up, the thin metal of the duct creaks under his weight.
+The bots react.
+Their heads snap upward.
+One of them extends its arm, forming a rapid-fire projectile weapon from its own nanites.
+A burst of liquid-metal bullets shred the air — tearing the duct apart.

+Oceanus drops, rolling to avoid the spray of bullets.
+His back to the wall, he turns to look at Phoebe and growls out loud.

+Oceanus: So much for subtle.

+***

 After crashing into the landing bay, six Rangers exit the fallen craft, ready for battle.

 An armored exoskeleton encases each Ranger head to toe.
 Night vision googles rest on the helmet visor.
 A heads-up display inside the helmet scrolls details about the current surroundings.
 A retractable circular shield extends from the left arm.
 The shield can withstand sustained fire from high-caliber projectile weapons.
 At the hip is magnetic holster clutching an energy weapon.
-Thrusters in the feet slow descent speed when jumping from an air ship.
+Thrusters in the feet slow descent speed when jumping from an airship.

 Stepping through the doorway, each warrior covers for the next, fanning out alongside the fallen craft.
 Combat ready.

 Selene scans the bay.
-Emergency lights circle the wall behind several other air ships.
+Emergency lights circle the wall behind several other airships.
 They appear undamaged.
 She nods and holds up a closed three-fingered fist.
 The other Rangers lower their weapons.
-Selene touches a communication device on her shoulder.
+Selene touches the short-range battlecom on her shoulder.

-Selene: Ranger Squad Alpha to base.
+Selene: Ranger Squad Bravo to base.
 Does anyone copy?

 Static.